AdnanAnwarAwan/Variable-Switching-DC-Power-Supply/Variable-Switching-DC-Power-Supply 2/docs/wiring_harness.md

    crossing is unavoidable, cross at 90°.
 7. **Safety spacing:** H1 maintains creepage to SELV wiring; primary-side terminals covered (finger-safe) since the enclosure may be opened for service.

-## Flight-harness deltas (interview talking point)

-The same harness redesigned for a launch vehicle: MIL-DTL-38999 or Micro-D (MIL-DTL-83513) circular connectors with 360° backshell shield termination, M22759 wire, lacing tape or approved ties (no adhesive mounts), twisted shielded pairs for all signals, redundant returns, and every harness built to a released drawing with a pin-to-pin continuity + DWV (dielectric withstand) test before installation.